How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • gels.

-One of the most popular ways to treat psoriasis is to use creams, ointments, lotions, and sprays.
+One of the most popular ways to treat psoriasis is the use of creams, ointments, lotions, and sprays.

-1. Akriderm is a cream for psoriasis with a soothing, anti-inflammatory, anti-edema and anti-allergic effect.
-With the help of an effective drug - betamethasone, the cream soothes the skin, prevents tissue permeability.
+1. Akriderm is a cream for psoriasis that has a soothing, anti-inflammatory, anti-edematous and anti-allergic effect.
+By using effective drug– betamethasone, the cream soothes the skin and prevents tissue permeability.

 2. Creams that contain vitamin D, such as Calcipotriol.
 The cream can be used to treat psoriasis on the body, arms, legs.
-Treatment may include hormonal therapy and may be improved with ultraviolet light.
+Treatment may include hormonal agents and may be improved by ultraviolet light exposure.

-3. Cream Kremgen is a universal effective remedy for psoriasis, which has an anti-inflammatory, soothing and anti-allergic effect on inflamed skin areas.
+3. Cream Kremgen - universal effective remedy for psoriasis, which has an anti-inflammatory, soothing and anti-allergic effect on inflamed areas of the skin.

-4. Cream-wax Zdorov + from psoriasis, the price of which justifies its positive properties, expressed in toning the skin, anti-allergenic effects and in recovery processes.
+4. Cream-wax Zdorov+ for psoriasis, the price of which justifies its positive properties, expressed in toning the skin, anti-allergenic effects and restorative processes.
 The composition of the cream includes beeswax, olive oil, propolis and other natural substances.

 Ointments

-The ointment can be hormonal or not, the remedy is often used for psoriasis on the hands, feet, body:
+The ointment can be hormonal or not; the product is often used for psoriasis on the arms, legs, and body:

 2. Ointments Lokasolen, Sinalar, Flucort, Flucinar contain the main components flumethasone, fludcortonol and are hormonal agents.
 Ointments for psoriasis with hormones quickly eliminate the symptoms of the disease.

-3. Mometasone is one of the most effective drugs for the treatment of psoriasis, which is part of such hormonal ointments: Momat, Uniderm, Skin Light.
+3. Mometasone is one of the most effective drugs for the treatment of psoriasis, included in the following hormonal ointments: Momat, Uniderm, Skin Light.

-4. Salicylic ointment for psoriasis is a popular non-hormonal treatment for the disease, used in combination with other drugs.
+4. Salicylic ointment for psoriasis is a popular non-hormonal remedy to combat the disease, used in combination with other drugs.
 Salicylic ointment has an anti-inflammatory effect on the affected areas.

-5. Dayfobet ointment is a non-hormonal preparation containing calcipotriol and betamethasone, which have a positive effect on the affected skin, soothe the epidermis and eliminate rashes.
+5. Dayphobet ointment is a non-hormonal drug containing calcipotriol and betamethasone, which have a positive effect on diseased skin, soothing the epidermis and eliminating rashes.

-Non-hormonal ointments for psoriasis have a slower effect, while hormone-containing drugs have a much more effective and stronger effect.
-But hormonal ointments have a number of disadvantages in the form of contraindications and side reactions, as well as a negative effect on internal organs: kidneys, heart, blood vessels.
+Non-hormonal ointments for psoriasis have a slower effect, while hormonal drugs have a much more effective and stronger effect.
+But hormonal ointments have a number of disadvantages in the form of contraindications and adverse reactions, as well as a negative effect on internal organs: kidneys, heart, blood vessels.
 Before using such products, you should consult a dermatologist.

 Gels

-The treatment of the disease can be carried out using a gel for psoriasis:
+Treatment of the disease can be carried out using psoriasis gel:

-1. Nano Gel is applied to the affected part of the skin for 20 days at intervals of 2 times a day.
-It is mainly used to treat psoriasis on the legs.
+1. Nano Gel is applied to the affected part of the skin for 20 days, 2 times a day.
+Mainly used to treat psoriasis on the legs.

-2. Xamiol Gel is applied to the inflamed areas of the skin and envelop the diseased area with a gel film.
-This drug is suitable for treating psoriasis on elbows and other exposed areas of the body.
+2. Xamiol Gel is applied to inflamed areas of the skin and envelops the affected area with a gel film.
+This drug is suitable for the treatment of psoriasis on the elbows and other exposed areas of the body.

-3. Enterosgel is an effective oral product that has a positive effect on internal organs that affect the functioning of the immune system and affect the skin.
+3. Enterosgel is an effective product for oral use that has a positive effect on internal organs, which affect the functioning of the immune system and have an effect on the skin.

 Shampoos

-Psoriasis on the head involves the use of medicinal shampoos:
+Psoriasis on the scalp involves the use of medicated shampoos:

 1. Shampoos containing tar.
 Birch or pine tar for psoriasis eliminates itching, inflammation, and flaking of the skin.
-For example: "Tar shampoo for a bath", "Shampoo 911 Tar", "Zinc plus birch tar", "Friderm Tar".
+For example: “Tar shampoo for baths”, “Shampoo 911 Tar”, “Zinc plus birch tar”, “Friderm Tar”.

-2. Antifungal shampoos that are able to cure an infection through special components of the composition.
+2. Antifungal shampoos that can cure infection through special components of the composition.
 The main shampoo for psoriasis in this group is Nizoral.

-3. Medical and cosmetic shampoos that revitalize the scalp, for example, "Skin-Cap", "Friderm Balance", "Natura" and others.
+3. Therapeutic and cosmetic shampoos that heal the scalp, for example, “Skin-Cap”, “Friderm Balance”, “Natura” and others.

-4. Children's shampoos, which do not contain dyes, fragrances and other low-quality and negative components.
-The most popular baby shampoos are Johnson's Baby, Me and Mom, Nipp.
+4. Children's shampoos that do not contain dyes, fragrances and other low-quality and negative components.
+The most popular baby shampoos are Johnson's Baby, Me and Mom, and Nipp.

 Lotions

-1. Belosalik is a lotion for psoriasis, which is used mainly to treat the scalp.
+1. Belosalik is a lotion for psoriasis, which is used primarily to treat the scalp.

-2. Gelksamol is a local anti-inflammatory drug used to treat the initial forms of psoriasis.
+2. Gelxamiol is a local anti-inflammatory drug used to treat initial forms psoriasis.

-3. Daivonex for psoriasis is a non-hormonal drug for the treatment of chronic psoriasis vulgaris.
+3. Daivonex for psoriasis is a non-hormonal drug for the treatment of chronic vulgar psoriasis.

 Sprays